 The University won the Entrepreneurship award at the Guardian University Awards 2016

 If you have an idea for a social enterprise we could help you with the funding to set it up and ensure you get expert advice and support, through our Leeds for Life Foundation and Green Exchange initiative.
-Our students can develop their entrepreneurship skills while supporting external social organisations with the help of the social enterprise zone.
+Our students can develop their entrepreneurship skills while supporting external social organisations.

 Scholarships and competitions